kopp/minipython/docs/index.rst

     developers by adding tips, how-tos, and Q&A to this document.
     Thanks!

-Projects related to MicroPython on the BBC micro:bit include:
+Projects related to MiniPython on the BBC micro:bit include:

 * `Mu <https://github.com/ntoll/mu>`_ - a simple code editor for kids, teachers and beginner programmers.
 Probably the easiest way for people to program MicroPython on the BBC micro:bit.
 * `uFlash <https://uflash.readthedocs.io/en/latest/>`_ - a command line tool for flashing raw Python scripts onto a BBC micro:bit.